‘Acceptable Overseas Registration Exam’ (AORE)

 - A statement of the assessment process for the applicant (interview)

-- Details of the candidate’s approach.
+- Details of the applicant’s approach.
 E.g. was it a personal approach by the applicant or a response to an existing Fellowship scheme (if the latter, how was the Fellowship scheme advertised)

 - Details of the method of assessment carried out in person, e.g. was it by telephone or by e-mail